 Mississippi Community Education Center is also countersuing MDHS, claiming that the welfare agency breached their contract.
 The nonprofit asks that if it is required to pay back any of the funds as a result of the civil suit, it should be able to recoup the same amount back from MDHS, plus other relief.

-The news you need direct to your inbox.
+Jackson water crisis news — direct to your inbox.

 An additional motion to stay discovery in the case asks the court to allow Nancy and Zach New to wait until their criminal cases have concluded before complying with discovery in the civil suit.
 Their April plea agreement suggests that investigators may have their sights on other co-conspirators that the News will be expected to help officials prosecute.